okfn/opendatahandbook-old/source/appendix/file-formats.rst

 Using proprietary file formats for which the specification is not publicly available can create dependence on third-party software or file format license holders.
 In worst-case scenarios this can mean that information can only be read using certain software packages, which can be prohibitively expensive, or which may become obsolete.

-The preference from the open government data perspective therefore is that information be released in **open file formats which are machine-readable.**
+The preference from the :term:`open government data` perspective therefore is that information be released in **open file formats which are machine-readable.**

 Example: UK traffic data
 ------------------------